Making Progress Based on False Discoveries: Introduction

 \section{Introduction}

-Adaptive data analysis is a recent mathematical framework \cite{dwork2015preserving} that aims to deal with modern issues of false discoveries \cite{ioannidis2005contradicted, ioannidis2005most, prinz2011believe}.
-These issues, potentially, occur when datasets are being reused in order to find statistically significant discoveries which, without proper care, may lead to overfitting due to adaptivity of the analysis to the data.
-Motivated by these issues, the framework of adaptive data analysis investigates a mathematical model that considers an \emph{analyst} that interacts with a fixed dataset through acces to an \emph{oracle} or \emph{mechanism}.
-In this framework, the analyst is assumed to be malicious and its objective is to find \emph{false discoveries} i.e. queries for which the oracle fails to answer correctly.
-The oracle on the other hand, tries to maintain the validity of the answers.
-Through this formalism, investigators were able to provide new algorithms and methods that allow more principled use of the data \cite{bassily2020stability, dwork2015reusable, blum2015ladder, dwork2015generalization}, as well as complementary work that provides limitations to what can be done with limited resources \cite{ullman2018limits, hardt2014preventing, steinke2015interactive}.
+Adaptive data analysis is a recent mathematical framework \cite{dwork2015preserving} designed to address issues with false discoveries in modern data analysis \cite{ioannidis2005contradicted, ioannidis2005most, prinz2011believe}.
+The framework aims to prevent overfitting that can result from the reuse of data and adaptivity of the analysis by modeling the interaction between an analyst and a fixed dataset through an oracle or mechanism.
+In this setup, the analyst is assumed to act maliciously, with the aim of uncovering such false discoveries, i.e. queries for which the oracle gives incorrect answers.
+Meanwhile, the oracle is designed to provide valid answers.
+This formalism has led to the development of new algorithms and techniques that allow for more responsible use of data \cite{bassily2020stability, dwork2015reusable, blum2015ladder, dwork2015Generalization}.
+Additionally, research in this area has also revealed the limitations of what can be achieved with limited resources \cite{ullman2018limits, hardt2014preventing, steinke2015interactive}.

-A very appealing example for adaptive data analysis, that has been noticed \cite{feldman2017statistical, zrnic2019natural}, is that of \emph{stochastic convex optimization}.
-In this setting we consider an optimizer, which can be regarded as the analyst, whose objective is to minimize a stochastic convex function, given access to finite noisy samples of the function.
-A standard approach to the problem is to consider an iterative process where the optimizer initalizes at some point $w_1$ and then incrementally updates $w_t$ using estimates of the gradient.
-For example, (full-batch) Gradient Descent performs an update step of the form:

-where $f_i$ are i.i.d noisy instances of the function to be minimized and $\Pi$ is a projection operator.
-This approach to stochastic convex optimization falls nicely into the framework of adaptive data analysis: At each iteration the optimizer (or analyst) asks the gradient of the population risk at $w_t$, receives an estimation that is computed from a dataset and updates its state according to the answer.
-In \cref{eq:gdintro}, the estimates are provided by the naive empirical mean.

-Motivated by this example of adaptivity, in this work we revisit the framework of adaptive data analysis, and consider it from the lens of optimization.
-One motivation is to allow us to study the problem of adaptivity in a setting where the analyst has a well defined objective which is not necessarily to generate, maliciously, false discoveries.
-This affects much of the analysis, as the algorithms are fixed, as well as the number of needed queries and tolerance to noise.